chakra-ui/chakra-ui/CONTRIBUTING.md

 ### Steps to PR

 - Fork of the chakra-ui repository and clone your fork
-- Create a new branch out of the `dev-ts` branch.
+- Create a new branch out of the `develop` branch.
 We follow the convention `[type/scope]`.
 For example `fix/accordion-hook`, `docs/menu-typo`

   - `type` can be either `docs`, `fix`, `feat`, `build`, or any other